 A workplace that is laid out in a visually obvious manner in which you can quickly see if everything is functioning as it should be?
 In which every item has a place and is in that place?
-A workplace that is laid out in a safe and ergonomic manner to ensure your operators safety and well being?
+A workplace that is laid out in a safe and ergonomic manner to ensure your operators' safety and well-being?
 A production process (or even office process) that is efficient and free from delays?
 A workplace that can showcase your lean production processes to customers and potential customers?

-A production process that is cluttered, visually confusing, unsafe and demanding on your operators?
+Or would you rather have a production process that is cluttered, visually confusing, unsafe and demanding on your operators?
 One which is full of delays and inefficiencies?
 One that has to be tidied and repainted every time someone visits?

 I know which I would prefer!
-5C Workplace organisation can help you gain many benefits and is easy to implement, usually at minimal cost.
+5C Workplace organisation can help you gain many benefits and is easy to implement, usually at a minimal cost.

 5C Clearing (Seiri, Sort): Stage 1 of Workplace Organisation

-Just as with 5S, the first step of 5C Workplace Organization is Clearing, removing all of the unwanted clutter from the workplace to ensure that all that is left are the items that are required.
+Just as with 5S, the first step of 5C workplace organization is Clearing—removing all of the unwanted clutter from the workplace to ensure that all that is left are the items that are required.